About the Museum

 1. Prioritize reaccreditation and management of our collection & facility

-2. Create an interpretive master plan for meaningful enagagement of diverse audiences
+2. Create an interpretive master plan for meaningful engagement of diverse audiences

-3. Amplify community science, cultural history, and educational outrach programs
+3. Amplify community science, cultural history, and educational outreach programs

 4. Elevate organizational capacity & staff development